JJPEOPLES/gt4/NETLIFY_DEPLOYMENT.md

 1. Updated the Netlify configuration to build both GT4 and GT5
 2. Added a custom build script that:
+   - Installs dependencies with `--legacy-peer-deps` flag to resolve dependency conflicts
    - Builds GT4
    - Builds GT5
    - Copies GT5 build files to the main build folder